-Rated PG-13 for mature thematic elements, some violent content, drug material and language
+Rated PG for thematic elements, some peril and language

 Date Released to Theaters: